Scottish Place Names

 - Woodlands (Aberdeenshire, Argyll & Bute, Borders, Dumfries & Galloway, Fife, Highland, Perth & Kinross, South Lanarkshire) also all over England and is found in Ireland and Wales as well.
 This suburb name was approved in 1961, and derives its name from Woodlands Estate.
 As pointed out by the WA Department of Land Information, "many of the street names in the area are the names of trees, in keeping with the woodlands theme of the area."
 It is therefore highly unlikely that the suburb was named for a particular place in Scotland or other parts of the British Isles.

-Marmion has a "Scottish ring" about it as is the title of one of Sir Walter Scott's poems but the Perth suburb was actually named for Peter Marmion who operated a whaling station in the area in 1849.
+Marmion has a "Scottish ring" about it as it is the title of one of the poems by Sir Walter Scott (That's his statue in Edinburgh in the picture on the right) but the Perth suburb was actually named for Peter Marmion who operated a whaling station in the area in 1849.
 Marmion is a family name of Norman origin (there is a place in Normandy called Fontenay-le-Marmion), resulting in Marmions in both England and Ireland.
 The name therefore appears to have no connection with Scotland beyond its use by Sir Walter Scott.
 Although not obvious from its name, Ellenbrook also has an indirect connection with Scotland.
 This suburb was named for Ellen Stirling, Governor James Stirling's English wife.
 The suburb of Guildford also owes its origin to Stirling's wife, who came from Surrey.
-Finally, the suburb of Success has a connection with Captain Stirling as it was the name of the ship (HMS Success) he commanded when he explored the Swan River in 1827.
+Finally, the suburb of Success has a connection with Captain Stirling as it was the name of the ship, HMS Success, which he commanded when he explored the Swan River in 1827.

 Acknowledgments: